Frequently Asked Questions

 The Forum and its members undertake a range of other activities to increase the Forum’s reach and impact.
 These include leadership of Panel Sessions and contributions to Plenary Sessions relating to Forum discussions at the HTAi Annual Meeting; engagement with colleagues in the Latin America and Asia Policy Fora supported by HTAi; and, presentations at a number of other leading international meetings, national and regional discussions.

 The Policy Forum is led by the Policy Forum Chair who is appointed by the HTAi Board and serves a three-year term.
-The Policy Forum Chair is an ex-officio member of the HTAi Board and the International Scientific Program Committee for the HTAi Annual Meetings during their term.
+The Policy Forum Chair is an observer of the HTAi Board.

 The Forum promotes discussion of key and emerging issues in HTA between those leading HTA and coverage systems and industry, taking account of the perspectives of patients, clinicians and the public.